 Other Tasks in the Organic Garden This Month

 - Monitor your garden for water needs.
-Between now and spring, water plants if we have several weeks without precipitation or snow on the ground, water your plants.
+Between now and spring, water plants if we have several weeks without snow or rain.

 - Prune shrubs and trees as necessary to remove dead or damaged branches, but hold off on other pruning until late winter.

 - Mulch your root crops.
 You can continue to harvest carrots and beets into winter if you lay a thick layer of mulch over them; straw or chopped-up leaves work especially well.

 - Finish planting your bulbs, then pot some up for forcing.
 If you want amaryllis and paperwhites to bloom for Christmas, pot those up now too.

-- Keep mowing the lawn as needed at a minimum height of 3.0” as needed.
+- Keep mowing the lawn as needed at a minimum height of 3″.
 And keep mulching those leaves into the soil (and using them in the garden).
 November is also a great time for the last turf fertilizer application of the year.